A Complete Guide to Tree Removal in NZ

 3. Disease or Decay

-Diseased trees can spread problems to surrounding vegetation, compromising the health of nearby flora.
+Diseased trees can spread problems to surrounding vegetation, compromising the health of your garden.

 4. Landscaping Purposes